4. Bathtime Fun

 When it comes to bath times the key message is always be present for your child.
 This means keeping them at arms reach.

 Bathing little babies can be scary but confidence grows as your baby grows.
 Bath time can and should be fun for the whole family, including the little ones.
 After all, this is their first introduction to water and how you play with your baby at bath time, will provide the foundation for their water confidence in the future.

 Here's some advice for bathing babies:

 “Let it go’ – No we are not talking about that song from Frozen, we are talking about ignoring ALL distractions such as texting, answering the phone and ignoring the door knocks.
 Devote all your time to your baby and child.

 Prepare for bath time – Grab everything you need before you start.
 Then you will not be tempted to leave baby to grab something you have missed.
-Dress your child in the bathroom and empty your bath straight away.
+Dress your child in the bathroom as well and empty your bath straight away.

 Keep them within hand’s reach – The younger the child, it should be skin to skin contact when bathing.
 As they age be ready to grab at any moment.

 Older children – Children under ten should not be used as supervisors.
-They do not have the maturity to actively closely supervise the younger child and it is a big responsibility to put on their shoulder.
+They do not have the maturity to actively closely supervise the younger child and it is a big responsibility to put on their shoulders.

 Successful bathmat campaign